aabeasv/hackathon2024/README.md

 #### Now, you can enter queries and interact with your documents.
 For example:
 ```
-Enter a query: Explain the code in the *.java file?
+Enter a query: What is wrong in the application_log file?
 ```

 ### Trying a Different Model